jamesmcginnis/crocodile-clock-card/README.md

 ### Tick
 A damped-spring animation.
 On each new second the hand jumps slightly past the target position and then springs back, producing a natural overshoot and recoil.
 The effect closely resembles the feel of a well-tuned mechanical movement.

 ---

-## Long-Press Face Selector

-Long-pressing the clock (hold for approximately 0.6 seconds) opens an overlay grid showing all twelve clock faces.
-Tap any face to switch instantly — the card updates live and the selection is written back to your dashboard configuration automatically, so the chosen face persists across page reloads without any manual YAML editing.

----